 I personally enjoy a little water on my face.
 It feels refreshing and makes me feel alive.
 Sometimes that childlike giddiness comes over me, but not everyone has the same feelings!

 One easy trick is to use a showercap.
 Just put a showercap on your hair, and put your helmet over it.
 No one will even notice you’re wearing one.
-A hood from your rain jacket can also help, but it might get swept back from the wind.
+A hood from your rain jacket can also help, but it might get swept back from the wind and/or reduce visibility.

 Face and Eyes